Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You conjure a semi-real shadowy duplicate of a nonlegendary creature you have slain of CR equal to your level or below in an unoccupied space you can see within range.
 The conjured duplicate acts on your turn directly after you and follows your mental commands.
-While concentrating on this spell, you take Psychic damage equal to half the creature’s CR at the beginning of each of your turns and can’t voluntarily end your concentration.
+While concentrating on this spell, you take Psychic damage equal to half the creature's CR at the beginning of each of your turns and can't voluntarily end your concentration.
 - **Classes**: Bard, Cleric, Sorcerer, Wizard *(Source: CS)*